jameslafontaine/odin-knights-travails/README.md

 -   Uses breadth-first search to find the shortest path
 -   Outputs the path length and exact sequence of moves
 -   Clean, readable implementation focused on clarity
+-   Supports both algebraic notation (e.g. "e4") and coordinates [4, 3] for input and output

 ---